trufflesuite/truffle/packages/truffle-core/README.md

 ##### exec

 Execute a Javascript or CoffeeScript file within the Truffle environment.
 This will include `web3`, set the default provider based on the app configuration, and include the environment's contracts within the specified script. **This is a limited function.** Your script **must** call process.exit() when it is finished or `truffle exec` will never exit.
-The `--file` parameter is required.

 ```
-$ truffle exec --file="/path/to/my/script.js"
+$ truffle exec /path/to/my/script.js
 ```

 Optional parameter: